 - If the first treatment doesn't work, what will you recommend next?

 - Am I at risk of complications from this condition?

-- What's the likelihood that the cystocele will recur after treatment?
+- What's the likelihood that the anterior prolapse will recur after treatment?

 - Should I follow any activity restrictions?